Why you should plan a slow travel trip this year

 Wait, does studying abroad count as slow travel?

 It totally counts.
-A multi-week study abroad program is a great opportunity to travel somewhere new and appreciate a different culture.
+A multi-week study abroad course is a great opportunity to travel somewhere new and appreciate a different culture.
 In fact, lots of the things that make slow travel a more enriching way to see the world also make it great for learning a language.
 Slow travel allows for much more cultural exchange than quick visits, and being immersed in the language you’re learning has been proven to help you secure strong language skills.
 Regularly interacting with the community can help you improve your accent, grow your vocabulary and understanding of colloquialisms, and build your confidence when speaking.

 Did you say that slow travel can also be better for the environment?